-Why should you research in Austria?
+Why should you conduct research in Austria?
 Because you will be successful here!
-That is due to not one but several factors.
-Together they make the country so attractive for innovation: A combination of direct research funding and a tax bonus for research of 14% is unique in Europe.
+This is not due to one but to several factors which together make the country so attractive for innovation.
+The combination of direct research funding and a 14% research premium is unique in Europe.

-Not yet convinced?
-Austria offers even more!
-Over the last two decades, the country has succeeded in driving research and development forward many times over.
-The research ratio that was still at 1.53% in 1994 increased to 3.26% in 2022 and thus positions Austria's development dynamics in research and development as one of the strongest in Europe.
+Still not convinced?
+Well, Austria, as a research hub, offers even more!
+Over the past two decades, the country has significantly advanced in the area of research and development.
+The research ratio, which was 1.53% in 1994, rose to 3.2% by 2023, positioning Austria's development dynamics in research and development among the strongest in Europe.

 At a glance: This is how